 focused on cybersecurity education at community colleges.

-The 2020 Community College Cyber Summit (3CS) at Sinclair Community College in Dayton marks the seventh annual edition of 3CS.
+The 2021 Community College Cyber Summit (3CS) at Sinclair Community College in Dayton marks the eighth annual edition of 3CS.
 Previous Summits took place at Moraine Valley Community College near Chicago (2014), College of Southern Nevada in Las Vegas (2015), Community College of Allegheny County in Pittsburgh (2016), Prince George's Community College in Maryland (2017), Mt.
-Hood Community College in Oregon (2018) and Bossier Parish Community College in Louisiana (2019).
+Hood Community College in Oregon (2018) and Bossier Parish Community College in Louisiana (2019), and virtually (2020).

-3CS is organized and produced by the National CyberWatch Center, National Resource Center for Systems Security and Information Assurance (CSSIA), National Cybersecurity Training & Education Center (NCyTE), and Broadening Advanced Technological Education Connections (BATEC), which are all funded by the National Science Foundation (NSF).
+3CS is organized and produced by the National CyberWatch Center, National Resource Center for Systems Security and Information Assurance (CSSIA), and National Cybersecurity Training & Education Center (NCyTE), which are all funded by the National Science Foundation (NSF).
 The outcomes of 3CS leverage community college cybersecurity programs across the nation by introducing the latest technologies, best practices, curricula, products, and more.

 Dr. Bob Spear